nationalarchives/ds-caselaw-data-enrichment-service/docs/README.md

 ## 5 DB Backups
 As we use AWS Aurora, there is no multi-AZ functionality.
 Instead, “Aurora automatically replicates storage six ways across three availability zones”.
 Each night there is an automated snapshot by Amazon of RDS.
 We also run a manual snapshot of the cluster at midday (UTC) each day.
 This is cron based from Amazon Eventbridge that triggers a lambda.
-DB backups are exported to an S3 bucket `{environment}-tna-s3-tna-sg-db-backups`
+DB backups are shown in the RDS console under manual snapshots.

 ## Infrastructure
 Here are some brief notes on extending the infrastructure.